ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 Within there, you will find a giant list of containers to modify in the `hms_docker_container_map` variable.

-For an example of a container map entry, check the [Container Map](../container-map.md) docs
+For an example of a container map entry and the description of what each setting does, check the [Container Map](../container-map.md) docs

 To enable a container, set its `enabled` value to `yes`.